Tag

 typewise custom keyboard for ios with three different ad layouts

 Typewise has a unique take on key shapes.
 The app keeps the QWERTY design but switches the traditional rectangle-shaped keys for hexagonal ones — which Typewise says creates more surface area so you can type more accurately.
 While there is a slight learning curve, Typewise includes a built-in game to practice typing.
 With swipe gestures, dark mode support, and autocorrect modification, this is a great alternative for those tired of the conventional iOS keyboard.
-Newer versions include automatic language detection, which switches the app between selected languages, an undo button, and replacement for often-used phrases.
+Newer versions include automatic language detection, which switches the app between selected languages, an undo button, and text replacement for often-used phrases.

 DOWNLOAD TYPEWISE